-Even though the Supreme Court, in its order, instructed the government to disseminate its judgement widely, there has been no such attempt till date in the country (14).
-None of the central government run mental health institutions including the three mental health institutions under the Government of India has initiated LGBTQIA+ rights-based awareness campaignas directed by the top court when lack of awareness about sexualities in itself remains a critical factor for a non-inclusive environment even at their own homes that forces queer individuals to end their lives.
-This alignment with the queerphobic attitude of the state not only fails mental health institutions in their legal duty but also in their moral responsibility of atonement for its notorious contribution to the oppression of LGBTQIA+ people by framing same-sex love as pathological (39) .
-The dominance of biomedical technocratic psychiatry at these institutions focusing on individual-level analysis at the cost of socio-political analyses compounds its troubled relationship with +the marginalised publics. and 40 SOGI1 QIA+42Until and unless the mental health systems don’t explicitly shift its hegemonic biomedical narrative and align with the human rights discourse on LGBTQIA+ issues, it will continue to address systemic problems at an toindividual level; an approach which is ecologically invalid.
+None of the government run mental health institutions including the three mental health institutions under the Government of India has initiated LGBTQIA+ rights-based awareness campaigns as directed by the top court when lack of awareness about sexualities in itself remains a critical factor for a non-inclusive environment (even at their own homes) that forces queer individuals to end their lives.
+This alignment with the queerphobic attitude of the state not only fails mental health institutions in their legal duty but also in their moral responsibility of atonement for notorious contribution to the oppression of LGBTQIA+ people by framing same-sex love as pathological (39) .
+The dominance of biomedical technocratic psychiatry at these institutions focusing on individual-level analysis at the cost of socio-political analyses compounds its troubled relationship with LGBTQIA+ people.
+For example, sexual orientation and gender identity intersect with gender, caste, class, disability, equitable access to employment, housing, education and health care to produce a wide array of social determinants of mental distress.
+The report submitted by the UN Independent Expert on protection against violence and discrimination based on SOGI in 2019 exhorts for recognition of intersectional nature of compounded discrimination and exclusion to promote multisectoral analysis and action programmes.
+The need for public policy to “mainstream LGBTQIA+ issues across wider programmes, such as health, education, employment, housing, poverty reduction, food security and access to justice” is emphasized (40).
+Nakkeeran & Nakkeeran (2018) supplies insight in understanding health inequity in the context of disability, mental health, SOGI as they mandate an inclusive social arrangement that celebrates difference for achieving health equity (41).
+A recent review article suggests that “a public policy targeting stigmatization of sexual minorities could impact positively on national suicide levels” as countries with low levels of LGBTQIA+ acceptance were found to be associated with higher suicide rates (42).

 Unwillingness to unlearn: Biocommunicability in mental health awareness

 The analysis of the websites of state-run mental health institutions which are the most vital public interfaces shows that mental health awareness gets restricted to individual specific disorders, symptoms and epidemiological surveys (e.g. the National Mental Health Survey).
-None of the legislative provisions of various rights-based, user-centric, affirmative mental health-related human rights mechanisms such as UN Convention on Rights of Persons with Disabilities, Mental Health Care Act 2017 and Rights of Persons with Disabilities Act 2016, apex court rulings around psychosocial disability or NHRC findings/report of the SOGI presented to the Human Rights Council Bali declaration by persons with psychosocial disability and cross disability supporters, on SOGI, National Human Rights Commission advisories etc. are available for public dissemination on the websites of the institutions under the ministry of health and family welfare, Ggovernment of India (43, 44, 4517).
+None of the legislative provisions of various rights-based, user-centric, affirmative mental health-related human rights mechanisms such as UN Convention on Rights of Persons with Disabilities, Rights of Persons with Disabilities Act 2016, apex court rulings around gender identity-sexuality-mental health axis, report of the UN Independent expert on protection against violence and discrimination based on SOGI presented to the Human Rights Council, Bali declaration by persons with psychosocial disability and cross disability supporters, Yogyakarta principles on SOGI, National Human Rights Commission advisories etc. are available for public dissemination on the websites of the institutions under the ministry of health and family welfare, Government of India (43, 44, 45).